bfsc/reviewer/README.md

 REviewER
 ========

-REviewER is a tool to help researchers to conduct literature reviews.
+REviewER is a tool to support literature reviews subtle process.

 Releases
 -----------------